jcaillon/valet/tests.d/lib-core/results.approved.md

 We sourced script1.sh
 ```

+❯ `source resources/script1.sh`

-Including a script using an absolute path.
+Including a script using an absolute path twice, expecting to be sourced once.

 ❯ `source $GLOBAL_INSTALLATION_DIRECTORY/script1.sh`